Can Type 1 Diabetes Turn into Type 2?

 Conclusion

 We've taken a deep jump into the complexities of type 1 and type 2 diabetes, debunking common myths and clarifying that type 1 diabetes does not transform into type 2.
 It's vital to grasp the unique challenges each type presents, as well as the specific management strategies required.
 Understanding that "double diabetes" can occur in individuals with type 1 diabetes underscores the importance of recognizing and addressing insulin resistance alongside maintaining essential insulin therapy.
 Armed with this knowledge, we can approach diabetes management with a more informed and empowered stance, ensuring that those affected can lead healthier, more manageable lives.
-Let's continue to spread awareness and support each other in exploring the intricacies of diabetes with confidence and resilience.

 References, Studies and Sources: